signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/4-exflow-approval-status.md

 ![ExFlow Setup - Doc.
 Posting Checks - Invoice Rounding](@site/static/img/media/exflow-setup-doc-posting-checks-001.png)

-If Swebase (for Swedish customers) is installed, rounding will be handled by Swebase and ExFlow Rounding can only be done for Preliminary Posting.
+If SweBase (for Swedish customers) is installed, rounding will be handled by SweBase and ExFlow Rounding can only be done for Preliminary Posting.

 Read more under section:
 [***Preliminary Posting***](https://docs.exflow.cloud/business-central/docs/user-manual/business-functionality/preliminary-posting)